zconnelly13/project_euler/README.md

 This takes a while as some of the scripts take longer to run than others

 This repo also uses [travis-ci](https://travis-ci.org/zconnelly13/project_euler/builds)

+#### Why require 100% coverage?

+This ensures that there is no dead code and that if I add a problem file I also add it to the list of solutions that I test against